 In 2014, Charlo Greene quit her Alaska CBS news anchor job before revealing herself as the owner of the Alaska Cannabis Club — with the now-infamous on-air exclamation, “F**k it, I quit.”
 Next, she faced 54 years in jail, accused of a felony (selling pot), even though Alaska had already legalized cannabis.
 (The state had not begun licensing businesses yet).
 After a two-year battle, she paid a $10,000 fine and walked free.
 “Because of me, no one will ever again have to face in the state of Alaska what I’m facing there now,” Greene said.
 Shortly after that, she moved to California to launch a daily talk show, The Weed with Charlo Greene.
 She also debuted her line of CBD products, and released a book about her fight for legalization titled, “F**k It: A Guide To Letting Go and Living Free.”

 Photo credit: Tiffany Bowden

 Tiffany Bowden is the co-founder of the Minority Cannabis Business Association (MCBA), a non-profit dedicated to the needs of minorities in the cannabis industry.
 Today, she works as a consultant, activist, and diversity specialist.
 Bowden is also the co-owner of Comfy Tree Enterprises, helping cannabis brands reach their business goals.
+She is also the owner of Otesha Consulting, a consulting agency that focuses on diversity training and community impact.
+Her championed cause is advancing mental health for people of color.
 Few people are as qualified as Bowden in the area of diversity and cannabis.
-Her thesis for her master’s degree was titled, “Enduring Racial Disparity After Cannabis Legalization,” and she continues to be an outspoken advocate for equal representation.
+She is a PhDc whose dissertation explores inclusion disparities in the cannabis industry and she continues to be an outspoken advocate for equal representation.